pbashyal-nmdp/service-gfe-submission/docs/installation.rst

 Installing service-gfe-submission
 ---------------------------------
 .. note:: This step will fail if you don't have the required software listed above installed and listed in the ``PATH`` environment variable.
-Make sure to add the *nextflow*, *HSA* and the *ngs-tools* to your ``PATH`` environment variable.
+Make sure to add the *nextflow*, *anootation pipeline* and the *ngs-tools* to your ``PATH`` environment variable.

 1) Clone the github repository.